In the butterfly stroke, swimmers execute a technique with their legs called the dolphin kick.

-- Push your chest a few inches downwards in the water, then release it.
+1) Push your chest a few inches downwards in the water, then release it.

-- As you release your chest, push your hips down in the water, then release them.
+2) As you release your chest, push your hips down in the water, then release them.

-- As your hips drive downward, let your thighs follow behind in the downward movement, your legs bend slightly at the knees.
+3) As your hips drive downward, let your thighs follow behind in the downward movement, your legs bend slightly at the knees.

-- Then, as your hips move upward, straighten your legs to execute a whipping movement.
+4) Then, as your hips move upward, straighten your legs to execute a whipping movement.

-- Then let your upper legs follow along with the hips upward.
+5) Then let your upper legs follow along with the hips upward.

-- Start the next cycle.
+6) Start the next cycle.
 Press your hips downward again.
 Your legs will follow along with some inertia, and your knees will bend slightly again during the downward movement of the hips.

 During the downbeat, you should keep your feet pointed to properly execute the whipping movement.

 Propulsive Phase of the Kick

 The propulsive phase of the kick occurs during the downbeat, when your feet are pointed, and you straighten your legs.

 The more flexible your ankles are, the better the propulsion of your feet is as you can keep the top of your feet facing backward for a more extended amount of time.

 Number of Kicks per Stroke Cycle

-- The upbeat of the first kick occurs during the insweep of the arms towards the chest.
+2) The upbeat of the first kick occurs during the insweep of the arms towards the chest.

-- The downbeat of the second kick occurs during the outsweep and upsweep of the arms.
+3) The downbeat of the second kick occurs during the outsweep and upsweep of the arms.

-- The upbeat of the second kick occurs during the release of the arms from the water and recovery forward.
-This upbeat helps to move the head and shoulders above the water surface.
+4) The upbeat of the second kick occurs during the release of the arms from the water and their recovery forward.